FinalCAD/csv2hash/README.md

 ## Exception or Not !

-You can choose into 2 different modes of parsing, either **break_on_failure mode** for raise exception in first breaking rules or **csv mode** for get csv original data + errors throwing into added columns.
+You can choose into 2 differents modes of parsing, either **break_on_failure mode** for throw an exception when rule fail or **csv mode** for get csv original data + errors throwing into added extra column.

 ### On **BREAK_ON_FAILURE MODE**